tommiport5/midiman/README.md

 ## ABSTRACT

-This package allows you manage the sound for your synthesizer via drag'n#drop from your computer (if you happen to have a supported synthesizer).
+This package allows you manage the sound for your synthesizer via drag'n'drop from your computer (if you happen to have a supported synthesizer).
 Follow the installation steps below and start the main module mm.js.

 ## INSTALLATION